hyperledger-archives/grid-rfcs/0000-catalog.md

 a fixed amount of internal "0" padding.
 After the 18-hex-characters that are consumed by the grid namespace prefix, the catalog, and gs1_company_prefix there are 52 hex characters remaining in the address.
-The 18 digits of the catalog_id can be right padded with 35-hex-character zeroes and right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Catalog representation, for example:
+Then the 15 digits of the catalog_id can be added with a left padding of 35-hex-character zeroes, and that string is right padded with 2-hex-character zeroes to accommodate potential future storage associated with the GS1 Catalog representation, for example:

 ```
-"621dee" + "03" + "aaaa123456" + "00000000000000000000000000000000000" +
+"621dee" + "03" + "aaaa123456" + "00000000000000000000000000000000000" + catalog_id
-15-character "numeric string" catalog_id + "00" // catalog_id ==
++ "00" // catalog_id == hash(catalog_name).trunc(15)
-hash(catalog_name)
 ```

 Using SHA-2 from the rust-crypto crate we can tie the catalog_id to catalog_name to prevent duplication of catalogs when invoking the catalog_create action.

 ```
 extern crate crypto;